If you live in Mexico or Latin America, have you created a plan for what to do in case of an accident, natural disaster, or healthcare emergency?

 Burial in Mexico could be easier than shipping a casket home and less expensive, with one exception.
 Many cemeteries offer plots for purchase for a set period of time (usually six years) with the understanding that remains will be removed and buried elsewhere at the end of that period.
 Arrangements must be made in advance for relocation of remains or they may be removed to a communal grave.

-Note: There is less and less room at cemeteries in heavily populated areas.
+Note: There is less room at cemeteries in heavily populated areas.
 According to some city Pantheon (cemetery) directors, families with plots are burying loved ones 10 persons deep.

-Ajijic Cemetery along Lake Chapala serves a population of 10,000.
-It is full unless a family will sell you a plot there.
+Ajijic Cemetery along Lake Chapala serves a population of 10,000-12,000.
+It is full unless a family sells you a plot there.

 Ajijic Cemetery, Lake Chapala, Mexico